Understanding EMDR: What to Expect

 7. EMDR can feel intense - but also empowering.

-Processing difficult memories can bring up strong feelings.
-That’s natural and part of the healing.
-You’ll have grounding techniques to support you — and we’ll go gently.
-Most people feel a strong sense of relief and clarity as the process unfolds.
+Processing difficult memories can bring up strong feelings - that’s natural and part of the healing process.
+You’ll have grounding techniques to support you, and we’ll go gently.
+Drawing on my experience as a yoga therapist, we’ll explore how the body can support you throughout this process.
+Most people feel a strong sense of relief and clarity as the work unfolds.

 While EMDR is a powerful therapy, it’s just one of several approaches I use in therapy.
 We’ll always tailor therapy to your individual needs and goals.
-EMDR is an approach that's appropriate for many issues, not just PTSD, however you can read more about trauma, PTSD and EMDR here.
+Although EMDR is well known for treating PTSD, it can be effective for many other issues too.
+You can read more about trauma, PTSD, and EMDR here.

 If you'd like to know more or discuss whether therapy could be helpful for you feel free to get in touch here.